 - If the issue is resolved, the student, instructor and department chair sign off on the appeal form, and the chair submits the appeal form to the appropriate office.
 If the resolution includes a grade change, the instructor completes the uncontested grade change form and submits it to the Office of Admissions and Records.
-The appeals process is concluded. - If no resolution can be reached, the department chair writes a letter that summarizes the details of the meeting, clearly states their position, and sends the letter, the Grade Appeal form, the student's written justification for appeal, - 4.
-The dean will review all appeal documents and schedule a meeting with the student, the instructor, and the department chair in an effort to resolve the matter.
+The appeals process is concluded. - If no resolution can be reached, the department chair writes a letter that summarizes the details of the meeting, clearly states their position, and sends the letter, the Grade Appeal form, the student's written justification for appeal, ments and schedule a meeting with the student, the instructor, and the department chair in an effort to resolve the matter.